-You’ve probably heard Dolby Atmos surround sound in a movie theater.
+You’ve probably heard Dolby Atmos in a movie theater.
 The sound comes at you from all sides and from above your head.
 “Immersive” is the word most often used to describe the experience.

 Atmos made its way into home theater gear a few years ago.
 You can enjoy Atmos movie sound at home via Blu-ray discs or from streaming services like Netflix and Amazon Prime Video.

 Wouldn’t it be great if you could use your Atmos home theater system to enjoy immersive music experiences, too?
 Not just with the music that’s on movie soundtracks.
 But with all sorts of popular music.
 The kind you usually listen to in stereo.

 Well, now you can.
 I’ll show you how.
 And I’ll tell about my own experiences listening to Dolby Atmos Music.
 But first, let me give you a little background info.